People may have a lot of questions about adoption, especially towards your child. Here are a few suggestions on how to answer them.

 I was adopted from China.

-Putting the emphasis on the past tense is important in this instance.
+Emphasizing the past tense is important in this instance.
 Though my son is an adoptee, he was adopted.
-I never want my son to say “no” to this question because to do so is to indicate that adoption is something to be ashamed about.
+I never want my son to say “no” to this question because to do so is to indicate that adoption is something to be ashamed of.

 3. Why don’t you look like your Mom or your Dad?

 Sometimes families look different.
-Who do you look like in your family?
+What do you look like in your family?

 Sometimes my son chooses to say, “Because I was adopted from China and she’s from Virginia and he’s from Kentucky!” but other times, the above answer suffices.
 As he gets older, the answer has become more intricate, “Because we don’t share the same DNA.”
 We do discuss regularly, however, how even families that are related by DNA don’t always look the same.
 His biracial cousin does not look like her mommy, and her mommy gets the same questions when the two of them are out together.
 The beautiful thing about the time and space where we live is that families truly do come in all colors and sizes.